Polynesia Vegan Travel Guide: Tahiti and Moorea

 Word to the wise vegetarian: bring some foods with you, maybe dried nuts, energy bars, cereal mixes, nutritional supplements, etc...
 You will want them.
 You can always supplement your daily diet with lots of fresh locally grown fruits.
 And if you pescatarians don't mind eating fish, the catch here is always fresh.

-Places where you will find some vegetarian foods while in French Polynesia
+Places where you will find some vegan foods while in French Polynesia

 - Mobile Food Stalls at the main Papeete Ferry Plaza in Tahiti.
 At sunset each evening around 18:00, approximately 10 fast food mobile vendors set up tables for casual dinners cooking up sizzling hot Chinese, Italian, and local cuisine.
 Prices are around FR$900-1300 for each vegetarian fry rice or chao mien/fry noodle dish.
 Food is served usually with a basket of baquettes - a local tradition adopted from French influence.
 Note that MSG is often added, so ask to leave it out.
 Ingredients used are conventional, so the quality is not particularly good or healthy, but one can at least get an all vegetables only dish here.
 Advice: come early and be the first person to order so food and cooking utensil are not contaminated with meats orders.
 Vendors accept only cash in local currency.